fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 # Security Considerations {#security}

-A node name may reveal sensitive information
+A node name may reveal sensitive information, especially when it encodes semantic information.
 It may not be desirable to allow this information to be sent to an arbitrary receiver.
 The addition of this information to the ICMP responses listed in {{nodeid}} is configurable, and